Tenure-Track Faculty Position

-Candidates must have a PhD or equivalent in a relevant field and a strong record of research achievements.
-Appointees are expected to establish an independent research program and to contribute to teaching and advising undergraduate and graduate students at all levels in CNS.
+Candidates should have a PhD, MD, or equivalent degree, postdoctoral experience, and a strong record of research achievement.
+Appointees will establish their own independent research program and contribute to the teaching of undergraduate and graduate students.

-- Three recommendation letters, submitted by the referees through Interfolio dossier services.
-Recommendation letters must be submitted by the deadline (Dec 15, 2022).
+• Three recommendation letters, submitted by the referees through Interfolio dossier services.

-For any questions, please contact William Thompson: William.Thompson@nyu.edu
+For any questions, please contact Meghan Torone: firstname.lastname@example.org.

 NYU is an Equal Opportunity Employer and is committed to a policy of equal treatment and opportunity in every aspect of its recruitment and hiring process without regard to age, alienage, caregiver status, childbirth, citizenship status, color, creed, disability, domestic violence victim status, ethnicity, familial status, gender and/or gender identity or expression, marital status, military status, national origin, parental status, partnership status, predisposing genetic characteristics, pregnancy, race, religion, reproductive health decision making, sex, sexual orientation, unemployment status, veteran status, or any other legally protected basis.
 Women, racial and ethnic minorities, persons of minority sexual orientation or gender identity, individuals with disabilities, and veterans are encouraged to apply for vacant positions at all levels.